IsaacAbdillahi/bi-portfolio/sales-performance-dashboard/sql/README.md

 This folder contains SQL scripts used to analyse sales performance data.

-### Key logic demonstrated
+### Key techniques demonstrated
 - Base data selection and standardisation
 - Monthly aggregation using DATE_TRUNC
-- Month-over-Month growth using window functions
+- Month‑over‑Month growth using window functions
-- Product-level revenue analysis
+- Business‑focused revenue analysis

-These queries support the Power BI dashboard and demonstrate core BI analyst SQL skills.
+These queries are designed to support BI reporting and dashboard development.
-``